khgad/ITI-graduation-project/README.md

 > create service for app [Done]

-> make sure service and secret of app are deployed
+> make sure service and secret of app are deployed [Done]

 > make pipeline to deploy the app